jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 * I had serious attachment/abandonment issues
 * [No model for a successful romantic relationship](/how-to-be-patient-in-a-relationship/)

-All of these were the result of experiences (or lack thereof)  in my childhood.
+All of these were the result of experiences (or lack thereof)&nbsp; in my childhood.

 Instead of using these issues as an excuse for how my life was going (and it wasn’t going great), I took control and began to work on them so I could relieve the pain they caused in my life and in the lives of those who crossed my path.